Montreal Canadiens Logo

 Montreal Canadiens Logo 1914-1917

-The 1914 logo was the first one that looked similar to what we see today.
-It featured the red letter “A” inside the elongated “C” with a blue outline.
-There were three letters in the logo: A and double C, which stood for Athletique, Club, and Canadiens, respectively.
+The 1914 logo was the first to resemble what we see today.
+It featured a red letter “A” inside an elongated letter “C” with a blue outline.
+The logo had three letters: A and double C, signifying Athletique, Club, and Canadiens, respectively.

 1918 – 1919